webprofusion/paypackage/README.md

 A: Do not opt-in.

+**Q: My popular package is mostly copy and pasted from other peoples work and bits of Stack Overflow**

+A: Do not opt-in, unless you've shuffled it around a bit and renamed all the variables (joke).
+Either way money vs. copyright do not mix well.
+Donating all the proceeds to charity may be agreeable to unwitting contributors.
+The safest option in this case is to not opt-in.
+This is not legal advice and IANAL.

 **Q: This would be too complex and expensive to implement for my package management platform.**

 A: Do not implement the model, or start/use an open source solution.